-In a world changed by the COVID-19 pandemic, our mailboxes have become the new retail experience.
-How can the change be turned in to opportunity for businesses?
+In a world changed by the Covid-19 pandemic, our mailboxes have become the new retail experience.
+And that provides numerous opportunities for brands to broaden their appeal.

 A glance at a doorstep can offer that moment of delight and excitement, triggered by a new purchase.
 Online shopping and home delivery have been a significant part of most people’s purchasing repertoire for some time, but in lockdown – in the context of restricted lifestyles and limited entertainment – that first physical interaction is more anticipated and coveted than ever before.